 Robert Altman was a director fascinated by the randomness of life, how people can get on a bus, move to a city they don’t know, and become friends with other transients who are there trying to find the same.
 Country music isn’t even a personal favorite genre of mine, but this film makes every song (about an hour of music, total) blossom with each strum, chord, beat, grunt and melody.
 And, although not every cast member can necessarily sing or play an instrument, you still feel like they are in the band, a part of the biology of it, influencing it just as much as the music influences them to dance.
 And when you watch the film, and it forms its mosaic down to the last detail, you feel like you, too, could fit right in.

-Thanks for reading!
-What are your thoughts on Black Panther?
+Thank you for reading!
+What are your thoughts on the best films of hyperlink cinema?
 Comment down below!

 If you enjoyed this article, subscribe to MovieBabble via email to stay up to date on the latest content.